Glossary

 - log tree

 A b-tree that temporarily tracks ongoing metadata updates until a full transaction commit is done.
-It’s a performance optimization of
+It’s a performance optimization of fsync.
+The log tracked in the tree are replayed if the filesystem is not unmounted cleanly.

 Data about data.
 In btrfs, this includes all of the internal data structures of the filesystem, including directory structures, filenames, file permissions, checksums, and the location of each file’s extents.
 All btrfs metadata is stored in B-trees.